oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the recipient (e.g., a resource server).
 The use of Mutual TLS for OAuth 2.0
 {{RFC8705}} is RECOMMENDED.

-## Refresh Tokens

-Authorization servers MAY issue refresh tokens to clients.

-Refresh tokens MUST be kept confidential in transit and storage, and shared only among the authorization server and the client to whom the refresh tokens were issued.
-The authorization server MUST maintain the binding between a refresh token and the client to whom it was issued.

-The authorization server MUST verify the binding between the refresh token and client identity whenever the client identity can be authenticated.
-When client authentication is not possible, the authorization server SHOULD issue sender-constrained refresh tokens or use refresh token rotation as described in (#refreshing-an-access-token).

-The authorization server MUST ensure that refresh tokens cannot be generated, modified, or guessed to produce valid refresh tokens by unauthorized parties.

 ## Client Impersonating Resource Owner {#client-impersonating-resource-owner}